Aerya/UseFlow-FR/README.en.md

 - The first sync may take several minutes depending on feed size — do it **before** installing the addon in Stremio
 - Current limit: **10,000 items per catalog**
+- **10,000 items loaded per catalog page**, within the limits of what Stremio supports
 - Only content with a valid IMDB ID is indexed

 ---